 The machine learning commands “Train”, “Predict” and “Cluster” explained based on a practical example

-This is the second part of a short series of blog posts where we present you two machine learning procedures with the analytic Software ACL Robotics.
-The “ACL™ Robotics” software solution, which has been established on the market for many years, supports the manual and automated analysis of large amounts of data.
-In addition to a multitude of interfaces to SAP (via “SAP Connector”), Salesforce, Google Hive, Amazon Redshift, Outlook, PDF imports or any ODBC data source, a script language helps to automate analysis steps.
+In this blog post we show you two examples of methods by which the analysis software “ACL™ Robotics” - previously known as “ACL™ Analytics” - of the software manufacturer Galvanize makes it possible to implement machine learning.
+For expert users: Both supervised and unsupervised learning approaches are supported.
+“ACL™ Robotics” is a software solution which has already been assisting the manual and automated analysis of large amounts of data for many years.
+Besides having a variety of interfaces to e.g. SAP (via “SAP Connector”), Salesforce, Google Hive, Amazon Redshift, Outlook, PDF imports or any ODBC data sources desired, an automated script language helps to automate the sequence of analytic steps.
 The software developer Galvanize allocates this to the field of RPA (Robotic Process Automation).
-Individual analytic steps are performed by several analytic commands, such as sorting, summarizing, joining and relating, to name only a few.
-With the Version 14 these analytic commands have been extended by three machine learning commands named as “Train”, “Predict” and “Cluster”.
-In these two blogposts we will introduce these three commands to you by taking examples from out of the everyday business.
-For all ACL users, we also offer the opportunity to download ACL projects, allowing you to try out each command, step by step.
+Individual analytic steps are implemented by methods or commands, such as sorting, summarizing, joining and relating to name only a few.
+With Version 14 these analytic commands have been extended by three machine learning commands named as “Train”, “Predict” and “Cluster”.
+In this blog post we are familiarising you with the use of these three commands, taking specific examples from the world of business, such as forecasting return values and the clustering of customers combined with due dates for payment.
+For existing ACL users, we also offer the opportunity to download ACL projects with the examples, and thus be able to try out each method, step by step, for yourself.

 This blog post is, due to its length, divided into two parts: